 "Because if you are to lead a fleet, then you must be an admiral.
 The least I can do is to promote you to that rank.
 I know it isn't much, given the circumstances, but…"

-"Thank you, sir, but I'm still having trouble wrapping my mind around this.
-And I still don't understand you remark about politics being behind this."
+"Thank you, sir, but I'm still having trouble wrapping my mind around this whole situation.
+And I still don't understand your remark about politics being behind this."

 Again, Nagala sighed.
 "As you already know, eighty percent of our government was wiped out during the attack on Caprica.
 Thankfully, our beloved president was not on the planet when that happened," Nagala said, emphasizing the 'beloved' part.
 They all thought the president was a moron.
-"Anyways, it turns out that, after him, the highest ranking member of our surviving government is the Secretary of Education Roslin.
-Adar placed her as his vice president, and then ordered her to be the one to lead the 70,000 people on this mission to find the Thirteenth Colony.
-This way, she's out of the picture, and he doesn't have to nominate another vice president the Quorum of Twelve would most certainly demand otherwise."
+"Anyways, it turns out that, after him, the highest-ranking member of our surviving government is the Secretary of Education Roslin.
+Adar placed her as his vice president and then ordered her to be the one to lead the 70,000 people on this mission to find the Thirteenth Colony.
+This way, she's out of the picture, and he doesn't have to nominate another vice president the Quorum of Twelve would otherwise most certainly demand."

 "Actually, I agree with the president on this second part.
-Not with the amount of military assets though."
+Not with the amount of military asset, though."

-"Adama, we are sending so many because we don't know if we will win against the Cylons."
+"Adama, we are sending so many because we don't know if we will win this war against the Cylons."

 Even Adama could see the reason behind it now.
-They needed to save at least enough people to be able to recreate the human race if the Cylons were able to win the war, and there was no certainty they would be able to repel the attack.
+They needed to save enough people so that they could recreate the human race somewhere else if the Cylons were able to win the war, and there was no certainty they would be able to repel the attack.
 "Admiral, I understand, and I can even agree with the need to safeguard our future as a race, but a hundred civilian ships and only three old battlestars to watch over them.
 I'm not sure we will be the one who'll survive."

-"I understand Admiral, and as I've already said, I agree, but I simply don't have more resources to repair more than three ships, and I don't have any other ships I can give you, not if we want to win this war."
+"I understand, Admiral, and as I've already said, I agree, but I don't have more resources to spare to repair more than three ships, and I don't have any other ships that I can give you.
+Not if we want to win this war."

-Adama knew there was nothing more he could do or say to make things better, "Then, if that is all, I would like to return to my ship and begin repairs immediately."
+Adama knew there was nothing more he could say to make things better, "Then, if that is all, I would like to return to my ship and begin repairs immediately."

-"Thank you Admiral," Adama said, but he knew two months was not a lot of time to get decommissioned ships back into service.
-The next moment, he left the room.
+"Thank you, Admiral," Adama said, but he knew two months was not enough time to get decommissioned ships back into service.
+He left the room the next moment.
 He had a lot of work to do and very little time to do it.

 "What the frak happened?"
-Three shouted as she walked in one of the countless room aboard the baseships, the room where Six was.
-"I thought you infiltrated the Colonial military?"
+Three shouted as she walked in one of the many rooms aboard the baseship, the place where Six was.
+"I thought you infiltrated their military?"

-"I did," Six replied in defense.
+"I did," Six replied in her defense.
 "It should have worked."